Kernix13/beginner-git-commands/README.md

 ```

 I know the first code block works, but I remember following the GitHub commands exactly and it worked as well - it's your choice.
 The only difference is `git branch -M main` and I do not know what that means except maybe changing the master branch to the name "main".
 I'm not sure why the `add README.md` is included.

+The `git init` command new local GIT repository in the directory you ran that command.
+The command `git clone` also initiates a git repo for a repo you want to clone, but git is installed in the folder that is created in the directory you ran that command.
+But both initiate git tracking.

+The `git push` command is used to send local commits to the master branch of the remote repository

+Use `git remote -v` to list any remote repositories that you have connected to this repo, or to show the URLs that Git has stored as a short name.
+That is to make sure all is well.
+The command `git remote add origin https_url` connects the local repository to a remote server (GitHub repo).

+But to just use `git push` in the future you have to set something called an upstream, meaning where you want to push it to by default.
+That is why you use `-u` (see also below and Commands after initial push).

+Replace **master** with the branch where you want to push your changes when you’re not intending to push to the master branch

 ## Commands after initial push